 As a side note here; this is something we should be aware of.
 We tend to choose a spouse who will continue to treat us the same way our parents did: either for good or bad or more typically, for a mixture of those.
 We’re comfortable with the familiar and so unless we experience some personal growth between receiving caregiving from our parents and entering into marriage, we tend to perpetuate generational problems.

 - 72% of men and 68% of women who received acceptance from both their parents and their intimate partner were psychologically healthy and adjusted.

 - On the other hand, 71% of men and 60% of women who experienced rejection from both their parents and their intimate partner showed serious psychological maladjustment.
-(Psychological maladjustment meaning that they showed high levels of hostility and aggression, overdependence, negative self-esteem and self-adequacy, were emotionally unresponsive, emotionally instable, and had a negative worldview).
+(Psychological maladjustment meaning that they showed high levels of hostility and aggression, overdependence, negative self-esteem, and self-adequacy, were emotionally unresponsive, emotionally unstable, and had a negative worldview).

-We don’t tell you this to make you feel messed up – just to point out that rejection is a very sever experience with very real, very detrimental impact.
+We don’t tell you this to make you feel messed up – just to point out that rejection is a very severe experience with very real, very detrimental impact.

 It is really important to stop and consider the way we think about rejection because most of us intend to be (or want to be) loving, kind, engaged spouses.
 But… we also drop the ball a lot and may not fully grasp the cumulative severity of this.

 Let’s look at the positive side now and talk about acceptance.